John Byrne (judge)

 John Harris Byrne (born 16 October 1948) is a retired Australian jurist who previously served as Senior Judge Administrator of the Supreme Court of Queensland.
 Having been a judge of that court since 1989, he was one of the court's most experienced judges.
 He was also Chair of the National Judicial College of Australia, a body which provides programs and professional development resources to judicial officers in Australia.
-He is now a private Commercial Arbitrator.
+He is now a private commercial arbitrator.

 Pre-judicial career

 Byrne commenced his legal career as an articled clerk for Morris Fletcher and Cross before being admitted as a barrister of the Supreme Court of Queensland in 1972.
-He was appointed King's Counsel ten years later in 1982.
+He was appointed King's Counsel in 1982.
 He also became a member of the Supreme Court Library Committee, Supreme Court Rules Committee and the University of Queensland Law Faculty Board.
 He also served in the Army Reserve, in the Infantry Corps, from 1966 to 1985.